The harm reduction community will soon be ready to connect again – join us in Melbourne for HR23: Strength in Solidarity.

 Harm Reduction International is thrilled to be holding HR23 in Melbourne, Australia, on 16-19 April 2023.

 Registration for HR23 is open now.
-In August, we will open abstracts.
-We encourage you to start thinking about innovative and exciting aspects of your work that you would like to present at the conference and to submit an abstract when the time comes.
+We encourage you to start thinking about innovative and exciting aspects of your work that you would like to present at the conference and to submit an abstract before 30 September 2022.

 Over four days of presentations, workshops, films, networking events and more, the conference will continue its history of providing a dynamic forum to share the latest research and discussions on best practice in drug use, harm reduction and human rights, bringing together over 1,000 people from around the world working at the heart of harm reduction and drug policy.